Skip to main content

 New area types

-Right now, the rules have just two area types: urban and rural.
-We think two area types are not enough to describe Oregon's geography.
+OHA expanded the rules from two area types: urban and rural, to four area types.
+OHA thought that two area types are not enough to describe Oregon's geography.
 Here is our new list of area types:

 • County with Extreme Access Considerations (orange) - Counties with 10 or fewer people per square mile.